khughitt/slidify-annotation_enrichment_analysis/index.rmd

 ---

-## Example: T. cruzi co-expression network
+## Example motivation: T. cruzi co-expression network

 One example of where this kind of enrichment analysis could be useful is for determining possible roles for clusters of co-expressed genes.

 ![tcruzi coex network](assets/img/ModuleMembership.png)

+<span class='caption'>T. cruzi co-expression network modules detected by
+WGCNA</span>

 ---.segue .dark

 ## Background

----
+---.quote

 ## Gene Ontology (GO)